 The psilocybe cyanescens are very powerful medicine and command respect and caution.
 How ever they are quite beautiful with their wavy caps dancing in the air calling out for attention.
 It's also quite interesting this species thrives in mulched landscapes in urban areas where people are.
 You could say it's a social mushroom.

-These are limited to 2 per customer.
+These are limited to 4 per customer until later in August

 Psilocybe Cyanescen Spore Syringe